Tommaso Crudeli: Biography

-Tomaso was born into a wealthy family from the Casentino (upper Arno), whose history dated back to the 12th century, albeit with several changes of name.
+Tommaso was born into a wealthy family from the Casentino (upper Arno), whose history dated back to the 12th century, albeit with several changes of name.
 The eponym is related to the story of the expulsion of Count Guidi from the castle of Poppi in 1440.
 Eventually, turning to Jacopo Crusca, leader of the revolt, he said "Vos quoque crudeles" and got the answer "in crudelitates fides".
 From this episode the family was appointed as "Crudeli" (meaning "cruels").

 The Palazzo Crudeli (15th century) was the most important building after the castle and churches within the walls of Poppi, thanks to the economic strength of the family.
 The prosperity of the lineage is also understandable as all generations have graduated from the University of Pisa continuously since 1502.
 Tommaso was the seventh graduating in Utroque Jure in Pisa in 1726.
 His mentor was Bernardo Tanucci (Premier of Naples and Sicily Kingdom) during the preparation of studies and university years.